Policies and procedures

 - The placements procedure is currently being revised.

-The University's Tuition Fee Regulations detail key financial matters for Home and EU undergraduate and postgraduate students, including fee information, how to pay, self-funding procedures and loan access.Tuition Fee Regulations (PDF File 129 KB)
+The Tuition Fee Regulations cover key financial matters for Home and EU undergraduate and postgraduate students, including fee information, how to pay, self-funding procedures and loan access.Tuition Fee Regulations (PDF File 129 KB)

-The Halls of Residence Disciplinary Procedure applies to every student residing in an LSBU hall of residence.Halls of Residence Disciplinary Procedure (PDF File 170 KB)
+The Halls of Residence Disciplinary Procedure applies to every student living in an LSBU hall of residence.Halls of Residence Disciplinary Procedure (PDF File 170 KB)

 General policies and resources

-The following general policies govern our approach to student affairs and life on campus (for both students and staff):
+Our general policies govern our approach to student affairs and life on campus, for both students and staff:

-London South Bank University is committed to the provision of equality for all, valuing diversity across all the dimensions of difference.
-This is set out in the University’s Equality and Diversity Policy Statement.
+We're committed to the provision of equality for all, valuing diversity across all the dimensions of difference.
+This is set out in our Equality and Diversity Policy Statement.

-In the furtherance of this objective, the University has developed this Equality, Diversity and Inclusion Policy including procedures to be followed in implementing them, to ensure everyone who studies and works here does so free of discrimination.Equality, Diversity and Inclusion Policy (PDF File 251 KB)
+We've also developed the Equality, Diversity and Inclusion Policy to ensure everyone who studies and works here does so free of discrimination.Equality, Diversity and Inclusion Policy (PDF File 257 KB)

 - Read more about Equality and Diversity initiatives.

-London South Bank University (LSBU) is committed to protecting people's rights and privacy in line with the Data Protection Act 1998 (DPA).
-The Act applies to all personal data; whether held on a computer or a similar automatic system or held as part of a structured manual filing system.Data Protection Policy (PDF File 143 KB)
+We're committed to protecting people's rights and privacy in line with the Data Protection Act 1998 (DPA).
+The Act applies to all personal data, whether held on a computer or a similar automatic system, or held as part of a structured manual filing system.Data Protection Policy (PDF File 143 KB)